tjd1234/cmpt135spring2024/obsidian/135website2024/Calculating large powers.md

 - ...
 - $a^n = a \cdot a \cdot \ldots a \cdot a$ does $n-1$ multiplications (for $n > 1$).

 In general, the obvious approach does $n - 1$ multiplications to calculate $a^n$.
 The number of multiplications is *proportional* to the running time of the functions.
-For example, calculating $a^{2n}$ takes about twice as many multiplications as $a^n$.
+For instance, calculating $a^{2n}$ takes about twice as many multiplications, and thus about twice the time, as $a^n$.

 ## A Faster Algorithm
 The obvious algorithm shows that it is possible to calculate $a^n$ using about $n$ multiplications.
 But can we do better?
 Is there an algorithm that does fewer multiplications in general?